You can find this document as PDF here.

 Adding the FromDual DEB or RPM repositories is described here.

-2.5.
-Installation of fpmmm on Debian / Ubuntu from FromDual Repository
+2.4.
+Installation of FromDual Performance Monitor from FromDual Repository on Debian / Ubuntu

 |